 18. Add Sign-ins to Your CRM

-If you’re using an app like Curb Hero that integrates with your customer relationship manager (CRM), this step should be fast and easy.
-If you’re working with paper sign-in sheets, you’re going to have to enter them manually or send the list to your virtual assistant.
+This step should be fast and easy if you use an app that integrates with your customer relationship manager (CRM) like Pipedrive.
+If you’re working with paper sign-in sheets, enter them manually or send the list to your virtual assistant.

 19. Text Hot Sign-in Leads for Feedback